hansrune/BallValveController/README.md

 ### Materials used

 This project uses the [Seed Studio XIAO ESP32C3 RISC-V module](https://www.seeedstudio.com/Seeed-XIAO-ESP32C3-p-5431.html).
-This tiny device has proven a lot more reliable than any previous ESP8266 module I have used before, and also comes with an IPX connector for the antenna.
+This tiny device has proven to be more reliable than any most ESP8266 modules used before.
+It also comes with an IPX connector for connecting an external antenna.

-A ball valve like [these HSH-FLO valves](https://www.ebay.com/itm/121728665101?var=420727385309) has metal gears as well as manual override possibility, and has proven very reliable.
-I typically use a 2 or sometimes 3-port version, 3/4" DN20, DC12/24V and with CR05-01 wiring
+A ball valve like [these HSH-FLO valves](https://www.ebay.com/itm/121728665101?var=420727385309) uses metal gears, and also have a manual override possibility.
+Despite the moderate cost, I have found them very reliable.
+I typically use a 2 or some times 3-port version, size 3/4" DN20, DC12/24V and with CR05-01 wiring

 Any available 12V DC power supply over 1A should do.

-There are many options and possible pinouts for DC-DC converters for the 12V to 5V conversion
+There are many options and possible pinouts for DC-DC converters for the 12V to 5V conversion.
+A linear regulator (L7805) will need a heatsink, so a DC-DC converter is recommended.

 The MOSFETs need a low Vgs trigger voltage, i.e. well under 2V.

-## Assembly
+## Hardware assembly

 Soldering a prototype by hand is possible if you have a steady hand and a small solder iron tip.
-A microscope is recommended.
+A microscope is recommended to propely inspect the solder joints.

+Recommend to do the SMD parts first, then other components, and then test at least the following **before adding the ESP32 module**:

+- Attach a battery and check that the valve can be operated both NO and NC
+- Add a power supply and check that 5V conversion is OK
+- Apply 5V to the ESP32c3 pin 11 to check that the relay is operated
+- Apply 0V to pin 1 of the ESP32c3 and check that pin 2 receives a 200ms readout of the battery voltage (divided by the 68k + 20k resistors)

 ## Known bugs